Architecture Decision Records

 Context

 Rust releases a new stable every six weeks.
 Without an explicit pin, rustup resolves to whatever stable the developer's machine has, which differs between contributors and CI runs.
-Two separate concerns need a home:
+The repository needs one reproducible current toolchain:

-1. The pinned toolchain — the exact Rust version used for development, CI, and release builds.
+1. The pinned toolchain — the exact newest stable Rust version used for development, CI, and release builds.

 Decision